 Career Facilitators will work with and encourage young people to build skills and choose occupations in demand in their region, creating better linkages between schools and local industry, repositioning vocational education and training as a first-choice option.
 Through this work, the Industry Training Hubs will help eliminate persistent high youth unemployment in regional areas.

 - New South Wales (Grafton, Gosford)

 - Queensland (Maryborough, Townsville)

 - Western Australia (Wanneroo, Armadale)

 - Northern Territory (Alice Springs).

 The first two Training Hubs are in Burnie (Tasmania) and Townsville (Queensland).
 The Burnie Training Hub was launched on 16 March 2020.
-The Townsville Training Hub is expected to commence later in March 2020.
-The remaining eight will start from January 2021.
+The Townsville Training Hub was launched in September 2020.
+The remaining eight will start from January 2021

 Role of Career Facilitators